rickenator/Vyb/doc/AST_Statements.md

 ## 13. `UnsafeBlockStatement`

-Represents an unsafe code block where memory operations are allowed.
+Represents an freedom code block where memory operations are allowed.

 -   **C++ Class**: `vyn::ast::UnsafeBlockStatement`
 -   **`NodeType`**: `UNSAFE_BLOCK_STATEMENT`
 -   **Fields**:
-    -   `body` (`BlockStatementPtr`): A pointer to the block statement containing the code in the unsafe block.
+    -   `body` (`BlockStatementPtr`): A pointer to the block statement containing the code in the freedom block.

 ```cpp
 // From include/vyn/parser/ast.hpp